rudrakabir/glowing-octo-couscous/content/birdwav.md

 ![[bird_flight_synth4.wav.wav]]

-I then removed the association of the duration with the y-cooridnate, and based the duration as a multiple of the video's frame rate.
+I then removed the association of the duration with the coordinate, and based the duration as a multiple of the video's frame rate.

 then i got this
 the time of audio per frame is now the same time as the video frame time